dennisdoomen/CSharpGuidelines/Guidelines/2200_FrameworkGuidelines.md

 ### Avoid LINQ for simple expressions  (AV2220) ![](images/3.png)
 Rather than:

-	var query = from item in items where item.Length > 0;
+	var query = from item in items where item.Length > 0 select item;

 prefer the use of extension methods from the `System.Linq` namespace: